DhivyarackshanaSridharan/INFR3120-Fall25-Project/README.md

 # SkillSwap – Peer-to-Peer Micro-Tutoring Platform

 ## Credits
-- Frontend Developer:Dhivyarackshana (Landing page, form UI, validation, dashboard)
+- Frontend Developer: Dhivyarackshana (Landing page, form UI, validation, dashboard)

 ## Project Overview
 SkillSwap is a web application designed to help students share knowledge through peer-to-peer micro-tutoring sessions.
 This project was developed as part of (INFR3120 – Web and Scripting - Fall 2025), Group 48.

 The platform allows users to:
 - Create skill sessions with details such as title, description, duration, offered by, and availability.
 - View active sessions in a dashboard table.
 - Manage sessions with basic Create and Delete functionality (Edit placeholder included).
 - Prepare for backend integration to enable full CRUD operations.